CHOOSING THE RIGHT PET

 27913322_1834687326542836_7816219184929593498_o.jpg

-2. do i have time for a pet?
+2. Do I have time for a pet?

 Pets need TONS OF ATTENTION (training, exercise, food, vet care/preventative vet care, and lots of companionship)